Kavyashree-code/Learning-Git-Github/README.md

   github: if the .git folder i.e local repository code deleted we cannot recover the code so we use github i.e remote repository

   Branch : y is it necceccasry to create a branch-here whole project is managed by git here main branch is Master inside Master branch the whole proj code excits using this master branch we publish code to the server, so directly we dont work with the master branch as it goes to live website(production environment) so we create another branch from master

+  head oly refers to current working directory before will not show.

   $ git -v